Cardiovascular disease in women: Diagnostic gap

-Cardiovascular disease in women may be misdiagnosed or underdiagnosed in women for a number of reasons.
+Cardiovascular disease in women may be misdiagnosed or underdiagnosed for several reasons.
 CVD, especially heart attacks, often presents symptoms in women differently than in men due to anatomical and hormonal differences.
 Research has shown that women may present with symptoms that are classically associated with heart attacks, such as chest pain and shortness of breath, but also with atypical symptoms such as neck, jaw, arm, or shoulder discomfort, nausea or vomiting, heartburn or indigestion, fatigue, headaches, and palpitations.
 Some healthcare providers may misidentify the causes of these symptoms, attributing them to gastrointestinal or psychological causes instead.

 Moreover, although certain factors traditionally associated with developing CVD include age, hypertension, smoking, diabetes mellitus, and dyslipidemia and are similarly influential on women as on men, recent research has found additional risks that should be added to this list as non-traditional or emerging factors.
-These include pregnancy-associated disorders such as preeclampsia and gestational diabetes, polycystic ovary syndrome, and even depression.
-This discrepancy is furthered by the under-enrollment of women in research studies establishing a CVD treatment baseline in women for healthcare practitioners.
+These include pregnancy-associated disorders such as pre-eclampsia and gestational diabetes, polycystic ovary syndrome, and even depression.
+This discrepancy is furthered by the under-enrollment of women in research studies, establishing a CVD treatment baseline in women for healthcare practitioners.

 Furthermore, the anatomical features of the cardiovascular system have some differences in size between men and women.
 The size of the vessels in women is generally smaller in comparison to men.
 Thus, a smaller blockage can cause as much damage to women as a regular-sized blockage in men.
 Women also have a smaller ventricle size than men.
-This lowers the volume pumped out of the ventricle to the rest of the body, thus requiring their heart to beat faster to ensure a similar amount of blood is pumped out as men.
+This lowers the volume pumped out of the ventricle to the rest of the body, thus requiring a faster heartbeat faster to ensure a similar amount of blood is pumped out as men.
 These differences in addition to the cardiovascular functional differences, i.e. a slower fight or flight response, sympathetic activity, and a high rest and digest response, parasympathetic activity, may result in differing presentations of women's illnesses.